ehassett/dotfiles/README.md

 # Compatibilty
 * Main `script/bootstrap` tested on Ubuntu 18.04, 20.04, and Ubuntu 18.04, 19.10, 20.04 for WSL.
-* ARM64 `script/bootstrap-arm64` tested on Ubuntu 20.04 ARM (RPi 3).
 * OSx `script/bootstrap-osx` tested on OSx Big Sur with Apple Silicon.

 # Notes
-## Docker
-After installing docker, you may need to follow [these instructions](https://docs.docker.com/install/linux/linux-postinstall/#manage-docker-as-a-non-root-user) to allow non-root users to manage docker.

 ## Hyper
 `script/bootstrap` does not install Hyper or copy `.hyper.js`.